 1. What are your new ministries and what countries are included in the Western South Asia region?

 After nearly 20 years of serving the Lord and living in South Africa, doing church planting and also functioning as Regional Director for Southern Africa, we’ve recently accepted the role of Regional Director for the Western South Asia region.
-This region is part of the 10/40 Window and geographically stretches from Bangladesh, east across the Indian Ocean, and into the Persian Gulf area.
+This region is part of the 10/40 Window and geographically stretches from Bangladesh, west across the Indian Ocean, and into the Persian Gulf area.
 The position is designed by ABWE to lead our missionary teams and assist our national partners.
 We also provide soul care or “shepherding” of our missionary co-workers located in the region.
-This new position includes providing oversight to various ministries such as: medical missions (a hospital), Bible translation, literature development and production, church planting, theological education, camps, agricultural, schools, etc.
+This new position includes providing oversight to various ministries such as; medical missions (a hospital), Bible translation, literature development and production, church planting, theological education, camps, agricultural, schools, etc.

 2. How did God lead you in this new direction?